msupply-foundation/msupply_docs/content/docs/replenishment/outbound_returns.md

 The `Confirm` button updates the status of a return.
 The status which you can confirm depends on the current status of the return and follows the sequence shown below.

-When managing an Outbound Return, you can only confirm the Allocation, Picked and Shipped statuses.
+When managing an Outbound Return, you can only confirm the Picked and Shipped statuses.

 | Confirm...          | Current Status | Next Status |
 | :------------------ | :------------- | :---------- |